-The most persistent and recurrent land disputes are the boundary disputes.
+The most persistent and recurrent land problems are the boundary disputes.
 These occur at every cultivation and are "too trivial, frivolous and irritating" as one magistrate described them.
 They revolve around uprooting boundary marks, the hoe crossing the boundary marks while cultivating and slicing off portions of the neighbour's land.
 This is then merged with one's plot of land or the boundary marks are refixed or cross channels are dug underneath the neighbouring land or other underhand acts that prompt such land to collapse into one's land.
 Significant though, the respondents acknowledged the prompt interventions by the LCs to resolve these boundary disputes.
-Others end up in the Courts of law. "
+Others end up in the Courts of law.14

 The respondents cited and reviewed enormous land struggles in their areas, how they unfolded and were settled.
-Due to limitation of time and space, this review will be limited to a few, albeit illustrative cases.
+Due to limitation of time and space, this review focuses on a few, albeit illustrative cases.
 These cases are diverse and they were selected basing on the nature of the struggles.
-As such, each of them is representative of the other cases.
-The intention here is not to bring out the judgments per se but rather to bring out the various dimensions of the land struggles and how the peasants themselves perceive them, locate and identify with these struggles.
+As such, each of them is representative of the other cases in that nature of struggle and it can therefore be generalised to refer to the other cases.
+The intention here is not to bring out the judgments per se but rather the various dimensions of the land struggles and how the peasants themselves perceive them, locate and identify with these struggles.
 This is evident through their narratives and commentaries.
-These give this study and inside glimpse into the agrarian, household and societal politics arising from contradictions over such property rights.
+These give this study an inside glimpse into the agrarian, household and societal politics arising from contradictions over such property rights.
 It also offers the study opportunity to understand the peasants' views on the legal machinery in resolving the struggles and tensions over property rights.
-It provides a background for reviewing the peasant struggles within the legal domain.
-Through the analysis of these diverse cases, the study achieves enormous evidence showing that the peasants have not been a mass of people desperately waiting for saviours from outside to speak for them and liberate them but have been speaking and struggling for themselves.
+It provides a background for reviewing the peasants' struggles within the legal domain.
+Through the analysis of these diverse cases, the study gathers enormous evidence showing that the peasants have not been a mass of people desperately waiting for saviours from outside to speak for them and liberate them but have been speaking and struggling for themselves.
 The names of the litigants in the first set of cases from the respondents were left out for security reasons.